abumasood/myfiles/virtualbox/README.md

   * Create VM only *(do not start VM)* - *10-create-single-noautostart-vm-vbox)*
 2. Multiple VMs Creation - the script will target a folder that has all the iso media files.

+The scripts default to ArchLinux 64-bit as the desired guest operating system.
+The "ostype" parameter can be tweaked to your liking.
+To change this parameter, find your desired value by running this command:

+_`# VBoxManage list ostypes`_

 *For a comprehensive details on the commandline interface of VirtualBox, refer to [VirtualBox Manual](https://www.virtualbox.org/manual/ch08.html#vboxmanage-createvm).*

 ___